 *You can make your own or use a good quality jarred sauce.
 To make your own, make a double recipe of our basic tomato sauce, blend it smooth to use in this baked spaghetti recipe.

-1 Put a large pot of water on the stove on high heat.
-Add salt to the water, about 2 Tbsp for 6 quarts of water.
+1 Heat salted water for the pasta: Put a large pot of water on the stove on high heat.
+Add salt to the water, about 2 Tbsp of salt for 4 quarts of water.
 While the pasta water is heating, continue with the next steps.

-6 Place the cooled pasta in a large bowl.
+6 Toss with olive oil, then eggs: Place the cooled pasta in a large bowl.
 Toss with olive oil, then the Parmesan, then 2 beaten eggs.
 It's easiest to do this with your (clean) hands.